 Roland Macy had died in 1877 and in 1896 brothers Isidor and Nathan Straus acquired the business.
 Realizing that the continued northward movement would leave his store behind and as the century wound down, they schemed to jump ahead of the pack, secretly buying up the properties along Broadway from 34th to 35th Streets.
 A handshake with Alfred Duane Pell cemented a $250,000 agreement for the 34th Street corner property.

 Henry Siegel, part owner of a major competitive dry goods concern, Siegel-Cooper, got wind of the plan.
 Through an agent he outbid Macy's for the corner lot by $125,000 and understandably Pell accepted--the difference was a substantial $3.8 million by today's standards.
 Although Siegel's intentions cannot be completely certain, it appears he wanted Macy's 14th Street property.
 He held the 34th Street corner hostage; the ransom being the 14th Street property.

-In the 1940's Macy's began using the little building as a backing for its advertising in what must have been an "if you can't beat it, use it" philosophy.
+In the 1940s Macy's began using the little building as an easel for its advertising, in what must have been an "if you can't beat it, use it" philosophy.
 As the decades progressed, less and less of the little building, designed by William H. Hume, was visible.

 Today just two floors of the Hume building can be seen under the huge red Macy's shopping bag that has become so familiar to New Yorkers.
 The David and the Goliath of the 34th Street corner have made peace, it would seem, after a century of irritating co-existence.